gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 travis encrypt-file "your private key" --add
 {% endhighlight %}

-Above commands sign in travis CI (*for applying the APIs*), encrypt the private key and generate a code snippet (*as below*) into your `.travis.yml` file to decrypt the private key during building process.
+Above commands sign in Travis CI (*for applying the APIs*), encrypt the private key, and generate a code snippet (*as below*) into your `.travis.yml` file to decrypt the private key during the building process.

 {% highlight shell %}
 openssl aes-256-cbc -K $encrypted_70fbe34e406c_key -iv $encrypted_70fbe34e406c_iv -in blog_id_rsa.enc -out blog_id_rsa -d